emily-clough/fp-flood-nvfi/README.md

 ## Available Data:

 The project examines two broad concepts:
--vulnerability to the impacts of flooding
+- vulnerability to the impacts of flooding
--flood exposure
+- flood exposure

 ### Vulnerability to flooding
 The measure of vulnerability to flooding is the Neighbourhood Flooding Vulnerability Index, developed by Sayer and Partners for the UK's Climate Change Committee.
 The NFVI: